-Viohalco S.A. owns 75% of the ordinary shares in the company.
-ElvalHalcor Hellenic Copper and Aluminium Industry S.A., Corinth Pipeworks S.A., Fulgor S.A., Vepal S.A., Steelmet S.A., Teka Systems S.A., Viexal Limited, Elkeme S.A., Genecos S.A., Techor S.A., Metal Agencies Limited and Metalign S.A. are all part of the Viohalco S.A.
+Viohalco S.A. owns 100% of the ordinary shares in the company.
+ElvalHalcor Hellenic Copper and Aluminium Industry S.A., Corinth Pipeworks S.A., Fulgor S.A., Vepal S.A., Steelmet S.A., Teka Systems S.A., Viexal Limited, Elkeme S.A., Genecos S.A., Symetal S.A., Metal Agencies Limited and Metalign S.A. are all part of the Viohalco S.A.
 Group, the company's ultimate parent undertaking.
-United Aluminum Company of Japan owns 25% of the ordinary shares of the company.
-UACJ Corporation is part of the United Aluminum Company of Japan group.